SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/2-quickbuy.md

 title: Quick Buy
 ---

-Quick Buy is a CMS-based feature that can display Google Pay and Apple Pay buttons on the cart page.
-Quick Buy allows users to easily purchase items in their cart, whether they are logged in or checking out as a guest.
+Quick Buy is a CMS-based feature that can display Google Pay and Apple Pay buttons on the cart page and the product detail page (PDP).
+Quick Buy allows users to easily purchase items, whether they are logged in or checking out as a guest.

 Starting with Spartacus version 221121.10, Quick Buy now also supports services such as PayPal.
 This functionality is described in [CTA Quick Buy](#cta-quick-buy), below.